 After 13 years of working with human rights, on a national and European level, I have made a career move.
 In January 2018 I started as a Public Affairs and Communications Manager for the Society of Audiovisual Authors (SAA) in Brussels.
-While public affairs always been at the core of my work, I am now learning about the culture industry and issues such as how the digital environment affects authors copyrights.
-I am also lucky to have made my passion for communication to a part of my work, giving me the chance to figure out how to best combine lobbying and online tools to influence decision-makers and the public.
+While public affairs always been at the core of my work, I am now working with the culture industry and issues such as how the digital environment affects authors copyrights.
+I have made my passion for communication a part of my work, so I can best combine lobbying and online tools to influence decision-makers and the public.

 - 12 Nov: Royalties for audiovisual authors – a drop in the ocean